 My Overall Review

 Pink is one of my favorite colors, so it’s no surprise that I’ve been using a PV19 Quin Rose heavily ever since I got it (and it was one of the first ones I got, in the Daniel Smith Essentials set!)
-Aside from being lovely on its own, it’s a fantastic and extremely versatile mixer, functioning as a primary magenta in mixes.
+Aside from being lovely on its own, it’s a fantastic and extremely versatile mixer.
 It mixes up beautifully on both sides of the warm/cool divide (one of those rare ‘reds’ that makes both orange and purple, though its purples are better).
 Even its mixes with should-be complement green are exciting and surprising, from the muted but distinct purples and teal blues with Phthalo Green Blue Shade, to the balanced grays and blacks with Phthalo Green Yellow Shade or Perylene Green.